fingerpeople/Falcon-ui/README.md

-# React UI Toolkit for Mobile Web or Web
+# Pretty UI tool-kit for React web or mobile web

 ## Development